paulSpades/justReload/README.md

 - change API to take a settings object
   - a strings blacklist to exclude files from the checks
-  - option to check binary files maybe (i'm thinking image files).
+  - option to check binary files maybe (I'm thinking image files).
 IDK, might run too slow

+- rewrite to remove jQuery dependency

 - optimization.
 If you know a way to make the ckeck even faster without adding more than a hundred lines of code - let me know!